|

 such a request would set a precedent, the commission voted 5-0 against razing the

+structure.
 Bolton intends to fight.
 "It's not going to end

 here," he told us yesterday.
 "I'm being deprived of my right to expand upon the